cavoirom/nxv/modules/web/src/content/blog/2021/openbsd-vpn/index.md

     -genkeypair \
     -keyalg EC \
     -keysize 256 \
-    -sigalg SHA256withECDSA \
+    -sigalg SHA256withECDSA
-    -validity 366 \
-    -ext SAN=DNS:vpn.example.com
 ```

-Explanation:

-* `-validity 366`: the server certificate will have shorter valid time, to make sure I remember how to manage them.
-* `-ext SAN=DNS:vpn.example.com`: the certificate is only valid when using with domain `vpn.example.com`.
+I will repeat the steps that I've done for intermediate certificate:

+* Sign VPN server with intermediate CA.
+  - Remember to replace the `-ext BC=0` with `-ext SAN=DNS:vpn.example.com` because the certificate will be used for VPN server.
 It's important that the Common Name also use the same value with this option.

-I will repeat the steps that I've done for intermediate certificate:

-* Sign VPN server with intermediate CA. Remember to replace the `-ext BC=0` with `-ext SAN=DNS:vpn.example.com` because the certificate will be used for VPN server.
+  - `-validity 366`: the server certificate will have shorter valid time, to make sure I remember how to manage them.
 * Import Root CA to `vpn_server.pfx`.
 * Import signed server certificate to `vpn_server.pfx`.